redis-field-engineering/dns-zone-generator/README.md

 # DNS Zone Generator

-Generates DNS settings for Redis Enterprise zone delegation and detail troublshooting steps.
+DNS Zone Generator is a web-based tool that generates DNS settings for Redis Enterprise clusters.

 ### Zone generation